 What makes a good program?
-It’s a very hard question.
-We can have many metrics such as if it’s working, or if it meets specification, or if it’s delivered on time, or if there is a possibility to do easy change, or if it’s efficient and so on.
+It’s a tough question.
+We can have many metrics such as if it’s working, whether it meets specifications, or if it’s delivered on time, or if there is a possibility to do easy change, or if it’s efficient, and so on.

 Personally, I would say it’s good when it works as it should.
 But opinions can vary between people.
-It’s a totally different experience to create a program for one user, for two or for millions of users.
-More people have more different needs which lead to many conflicts.
+It’s a totally different experience to create a program for one, two, or millions of users.
+More people have more different needs, which leads to many conflicts.

-Anyway, a good program from one point of view always have many problems from another point of view.
-There are many reasons, mostly some limitation such as a machine, language or programmer limitations, or it could be because of some historical accidents, to name a few.
+Anyway, a good program from one point of view always has many problems from another point of view.
+There are many reasons, mostly some limitations such as a machine, language or programmer limitations, or some historical accidents, to name a few.
 Even the specification could be one of the problems.

-Maybe we could try to define good program the other way around.
-Let’s assume a good program is created by a good programmer.
+Maybe we could try to define a good program the other way around.
+Let’s assume a good programmer creates a good program.
 What makes a good programmer?
 Well, it’s also hard to define. :-)

 Is junior programmer bad?
 I wouldn’t say so.
 It’s definitely a bad situation when this programmer should work without leadership or with over-leading.

-Or what is better, a slow programmer who hardly does any mistake or a fast programmer who does mistake from time to time?
+Or what is better, a slow programmer who hardly makes any mistake or a fast programmer who does error from time to time?
 It depends.
 It depends on the team.
 Usually, the team will benefit people with different capabilities to cover many tasks.
 Or more languages.

 Speaking of languages, did you know that around 1970 there were about twenty new languages every year?
 Nothing much changed in 50 years, right?
 Only new platforms and languages were introduced.
 Old programmers could give to our “young dynamic collectives” many precious advises.

 Old programmers could tell you also about object-oriented and functional programming.
-No one knew it will be important.
-The concept itself is here for a very long time but it took a lot of time to understand it and use it.
-Many languages implemented those techniques on different levels and today we have many choices with different historical accidents.
+No one knew it would be important.
+The concept itself is here for a very long time, but it took a lot of time to understand it and use it.
+Many languages implemented those techniques on different levels, and today we have many choices with different historical accidents.

-That’s why I think to learn or even create new languages just because is not a good idea.
+That’s why I think to learn or even create new languages just because, is not a good idea.
 You need a lot of energy to learn to speak a new language or create again standard libraries.
 Let’s look at it like to a book.
-You don’t have to learn Latin (some very old langauge) or Esperanto (some new generic one meant to be the only one) to write a good book.
-Same is valid for a good program: you don’t have to learn fill your next language you think will solve all your problems.
+You don’t have to learn Latin (some very old language) or Esperanto (some new generic one meant to be the only one) to write a good book.
+The same is valid for a good program: you don’t have to learn fill your next language you think will solve all your problems.

-I know, it’s not very objective.
+I know it’s not very objective.
 Let’s move to something else, specification.
-I never ever seen a clear final specification.
+I never ever seen a precise final specification.
 Not from the client and not even from a product manager.
 The client never knows exactly what he or she wants.
 Many (not only) programmers, at least around me, hate the word agile.
 Maybe because at many places is used label agile to something that isn’t agile at all.
-I like to call it communication.
-Just the plain communication between members of the team.
-The specification cannot be made, it has to be continuous communication to overcome all the already mentioned limits (machine, language, programmer) which are not known during creation of the specification.
+I like to call it communication—just the plain communication between members of the team.
+The specification cannot be made, it has to be continuous communication to overcome all the already mentioned limits (machine, language, programmer), which are not known during the creation of the specification.

 That’s it!
 The better question would be: what makes a good program for users?
 What makes them happy?

-From my point of view, good program is when:
+From my point of view, a good program is when:

 - It allows me to do what it’s meant for.
 Easily.

 - It’s reasonably fast.
-I don’t have to wait minutes to just see my e-mails.
+I don’t have to wait for minutes just to see my e-mails.

 - It’s reasonably big.
 I don’t have to download several megabytes to see contact information.

 - It doesn’t distract me with many notifications.
-Definitely not with artifical notifications (Facebook, games, …).
+Definitely not with artificial notifications (Facebook, games, …).